EPN-V2

 The following coursework requirements must have been approved for the student to take the exam:

 The required coursework must be completed and approved by the given deadline for the student to take the exam.
-If the coursework requirement has not been approved, the student will be given one opportunity to submit an improved version by a given deadline.
+If the coursework requirement has not been approved, the student will be given one opportunity to present an improved version by a given deadline.

 Assessment